juliensalinas/torrengo/README.md

 * the user decides which sources he wants to search (all sources are searched by default) and the search is done **concurrently**
 * given that The Pirate Bay urls are changing quite often, this program concurrently launches a search on all The Pirate Bay urls found on <https://proxybay.bz> and retrieves torrents from the fastest response (the returned url is also checked in-depth because some proxies sometimes return a page with no error but the page actually does not have any result)
-* torrent file search and download on <http://www.yggtorrent.**> is protected by Cloudflare, so this program bypasses the protection by answering Cloudflare's Javascript challenges
+* torrent file search and download on Ygg Torrent, The Pirate Bay, and 1337, are protected by the Cloudflare bot detection.
+In order to comply, a Google Chrome browser is used under the hood (which means that you need to have Google Chrome installed in order for this program to work).
 * <http://www.yggtorrent.**> can be searched freely, but an account is needed to download the torrent file, so the program authenticates the user before downloading the torrent file
 * downloaded torrents can be launched in Deluge, QBittorrent, or Transmission
 * a timeout can be set so long-running requests are ignored